Mat2801/project2-tic-tac-toe/testing.md

 ##### *First Time User
 - As a first time user, I would like to play this game via my mobile phone.
-   * This game has been made responsive on all devices an tested.
+   * This game has been made responsive on all devices and tested using dev tools.
 - As a first time user, I want to easily understand how to play the game.
    * From the main menu screen there is a button which say **How To Play** click this and you will see all instructions.
 - As a first time user, I would like to easily play the game.